 The structures could produce radio frequency interference such as shadowing, reflections or phase changes, and emissions with respect to any frequencies used for marine positioning, navigation and timing (PNT) or communications including Global Maritime Distress Safety System (GMDSS) and Automatic Identification Systems (AIS), whether ship borne, ashore or fitted to any of the proposed structures.
 Consideration should be given to three scenarios:

-Vessels operating at a safe navigational distance (see Annex A),
+Vessels operating at a safe navigational distance (see Annex 2),

 Vessels by the nature of their work necessarily operating at less than the safe navigational distance to the OREI, e.g. support vessels, survey vessels, SAR assets.